 “I live in northern Manitoba, where fresh nectarines and plums are usually available only at summer’s end,” writes Darlene Jackson from The Pas, Manitoba.
 “So I make up the fruit filling and freeze it for use all winter.
 My family really enjoys this recipe and it’s wonderful topped with vanilla ice cream.”

 - 2 tablespoons cornstarch

 - 3/4 cup unsweetened apple juice

 - 5 cups sliced peeled nectarines or peaches

 - 1/2 cup cold butter

 - Vanilla ice cream, optional

-- In a large saucepan, combine 3/4 cup sugar and cornstarch.
+- Preheat oven to 375°.
+In a large saucepan, combine 3/4 cup sugar and cornstarch.
 Gradually stir in apple juice until smooth.
 Stir in plums and nectarines.
 Cook and stir until mixture comes to a boil; cook 1-2 minutes longer or until thickened and bubbly.
 Reduce heat; simmer, uncovered, for 5 minutes.

 - Remove from the heat; cool for 10 minutes.
 Pour into a greased 13-in. x 9-in. baking dish.

-- In a large bowl, combine the flour, baking powder, baking soda, salt and remaining sugar.
+- In a large bowl, whisk flour, baking powder, baking soda, salt and remaining sugar.
 Cut in butter until crumbly.
 Make a well in the center; stir in buttermilk just until a soft dough forms.
 Drop by tablespoonfuls over fruit mixture.
-Bake at 375° for 30-35 minutes or until golden brown.
+Bake until golden brown, 30-35 minutes.
 Serve warm with ice cream if desired.
-Yield: 10-12 servings.